yujiangxie/QuadSEM/README.md

 # ====== QuadSEM-Q ======
 The visco-elastic version will be uploaded when the paper is ready for acceptance.

-Tips: compared to the Specfem2D, which uses one model (e.g., vp, vs, rho, Qk, Qu) for the simulations, while in the QuadSEM, it uses two models (e.g., vp1,vp2, vs1,vs2, rho1,rho2, Qk1,Qk2, Qu1,Qu2, that is each GLL point has two values, instead of one).
+Tips: compared to the Specfem2D, which uses one model (e.g., vp, vs, rho, Qk, Qu) for the simulations, while in the QuadSEM-Q, it uses two models (e.g., vp1,vp2, vs1,vs2, rho1,rho2, Qk1,Qk2, Qu1,Qu2, that is each GLL point has two values, instead of one).